Tomi-Beep/tomi-beep/README.md

 My goal is to bridge the gap between theoretical understanding and practical application, and I’m eager to contribute to exciting projects while learning from others.

-I am literally bursting with creative ideas, but turning them to reality?
+I am bursting with creative ideas, but turning them to reality?
 That’s where my lack of practical experience comes in.
 However!
 I've recently dived into learning **Kotlin** and I’m gearing up to create my **very first actually useful app**.

 ---